meodai/fettepalette/README.md

 - `minSaturationLight` array [0...1, 0...1] > minium saturation and light of the generated colors
 - `maxSaturationLight` array [0...1, 0...1] > maximum saturation and light of the generated colors

-#### Sain Options
+#### Saint Options

-The script exports `generateRandomColorRampParams`, an onject that contains sain defaults.
-Makes it easy to integrate with your favourite settings pannel (dat.gui, tweakpane ...).
+To makes it easy to integrate with your favourite settings pannel (dat.gui, tweakpane ...), the script exports `generateRandomColorRampParams`, an onject that contains default and saint options to feed to the main function.

 ```js
 {